acorn-io/runtime/docs/docs/37-Get Started/02-Managing Images.md

 Warning: This removes ALL images on current clusters namespace.
 If you want to delete all images on your cluster you can use:

 `acorn rm -i $(acorn images -a -q)`

+## Additional Information

+* See [Credentials](/concepts/credentials) docs for details on how credentials are scoped and stored.